Social Action

 In the Upper School, Social Action becomes a structured, immersive experience fully integrated into the curriculum.

 Students participate in 10 dedicated academic days each year, earning Theology credit through preparation, direct service, and guided reflection.
-Each Social Action Day begins with a community-wide morning assembly featuring speakers who share stories of faith in action and help our students to confront the complex issues impacting communities right here at home—across our nation’s capital.
+Each Social Action Day begins with a community-wide morning assembly featuring speakers who share personal stories and reflections of faith in action.
 Students then engage in grade-level specific programming:

 • First Academics (Orientation): Introduction to Social Action rooted in Catholic Social Teaching with select off-campus experiences.
 This foundational year, led by Social Action Leaders (SALs), deepens understanding of the principles of Catholic Social Teaching and prepares students for meaningful community partnerships.